mui/material-ui/docs/pages/careers/react-tech-lead-core.md

   - Push for consistency, follow what's going on in the other teams.
 - **Keep technical debt in check**.
 You will make sure we can keep shipping features at a reasonable pace, align the team on "one way" of doing things and make sure engineers follow the conventions.
 - **Be a solver**.
 You will dig deep into arbitrarily complex problems and find an appropriate path forward.
 Some focus on a given area for long periods, others bounce from hotspot to hotspot as guided by organizational leadership.
-- **Improve the engineers' DX**.
-You will make sure that the code infrastructure the engineers used is solid and allows for a great developer experience.
+- **Improve DX**.
+You make sure that the code infrastructure the team uses is solid and allows for a great developer experience.
+Your improvements impact the performance of the whole team.

 ### The best parts of this job